RobynSoar/rpsls-game/README.md

 (by Robyn Soar)

 RPSLS (Rock, Paper, Scissors, Lizard, Spock) is a Website aimed at ages 4+, which contains a simple game of Rock, Paper, Scissors, Lizard, Spock.
 Made by Sam Kass & Karen Bryla, it is a game of chance which expanded on the traditional game of Rock, Paper, Scissors.
 This Website allows users to play against the computer, with scores taken to document the win, lose of draw out of 5 rounds.
+View the live site [here](https://robynsoar.github.io/rpsls-game/).

 ## Key Project Goals

+- A Website that leaves a positive first impression that lasts and grows throughout the whole experience of the site.
+- To make the site intuitive for users of all ages above 4+.
+- Allow the user to play an online game that has elements of chance.
+- Give users the ability to play against the computer.
+- Give the users a score tracking system.
+- Gives the users a limited number of tries before the game is over.

 ## Target Audience